particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 ### European Union (CE)

+### M404 - European Union (CE)

-We, Particle Industries,Inc, declare under our sole responsibility that the product, P2, to which this declaration relates, is in conformity with RED Directive 2014/53/EU and (EU) 2015/863 RoHS Directive 2011/65/EU (Recast).
+We, Particle Industries, Inc, declare under our sole responsibility that the product, M404, to which this declaration relates, is in conformity with RED Directive 2014/53/EU and (EU) 2015/863 RoHS Directive 2011/65/EU (Recast).

 The full text of the EU declaration of conformity is available at the followingInternet address:
 [https://www.particle.io/](https://www.particle.io/)